z4kn4fein/stashbox/docs/usage/scopes.md

 Services that implement either `IDisposable` or `IAsyncDisposable` are tracked by the currently resolving scope.
 This means that when the scope is being disposed, all the tracked disposable instances will be disposed with it.

-?> Disposing the container will dispose all the singleton instances.
+?> Disposing the container will dispose all the singleton instances and their dependencies.

 <!-- div:right-panel -->